+Office Phone 972-883-5835

+Cell Phone 608-695-7919 for emergencies only

+Office Location JSOM 11.105B

+Email Address thenderson@utdallas.edu

-Office Phone Cell Phone Office Location Email Address Office Hours 608-695-7919 for emergencies only JSOM 11.105B thenderson@utdallas.edu General Course Info Pre-requisites, Co- requisites, & other restrictions rmation ECON 2310 and (MATH 1326 or MATH 2414 or MATH 2419) Course Description IMS 3310 - (3 semester hours) Examination of worldwide patterns of trade and investment.
+Office Hours 3:00 p.m. to 5:00 p.m.
+Wednesday and Friday or by appointment requisites, & other restrictions requisites, & other ECON 2310 and (MATH 1326 or MATH 2414 or MATH 2419)

+General Course Information

+Pre-requisites, Co-

+Course Description

+IMS 3310 - (3 semester hours) Examination of worldwide patterns of trade and investment.
 Overview of financial, managerial, and marketing problems confronted by multinational firms.
-Core student learning objectives are: 1-Students develop a regard for human values and the ability to make judgements based on ethical and environmental considerations.
-2-Students recognize the multicultural aspects and international dimensions of the societies and the world in which we live, and are familiar with knowledge and methods necessary to deal with related problems.
-3-Students diagnose and analyze challenges facing international businesses and develop strategies to increase stakeholder value.
-4-Students critically analyze and interpret current events relating to globalization and international business and productively utilize research, writing and communications skills to create persuasive and comprehensive reports and analysis.
-Learning Outcomes Why is a course on International Business important?
+Core student learning objectives are:

+- 1-Students develop a regard for human values and the ability to make judgements based on ethical and environmental considerations. - 2-Students recognize the multicultural aspects and international dimensions of the societies and the world in which we live, and are familiar with knowledge and methods necessary to deal with related problems. - 3-Students diagnose and analyze challenges facing international businesses and develop strategies to increase stakeholder value. - 4-Students critically analyze and interpret current events relating to globalization and international business and productively utilize research, writing and communications skills to create persuasive and comprehensive reports and analysis.

+Learning Outcomes

+Why is a course on International Business important?
 The world of international business is more global, interconnected and competitive than ever before.
 In this course, students critically analyze a wide range of factors that shape today's international business environment and appreciate the challenges facing the international business firm.
 Students develop a global mind-set, and view the world of international business through a new and exciting lens.
 By the end of the course, students are able to proscribe strategies aimed at increasing shareholder value.
 Students strengthen their analytical and decision making skills and learn how to create comprehensive and persuasive reports and policy analysis.

 Student assignments, in the form of individual and group presentations (written and oral), exams and writing assignments will strengthen communications skills while students deepen their knowledge of key material covered in the course.
-Students are encouraged to use the Business Communications Center (http:/bcc.utdallas.edu) as an ongoing resource during the semester.
-Required Texts & International Business: Geringer, McNett, Minor, Ball - McGraw Hill Education
+Students are encouraged to use the Business Communications Center (http://bcc.utdallas.edu) as an ongoing resource during the semester.

+Required Texts & Materials

+International Business: Geringer, McNett, Minor, Ball - McGraw Hill Education ISBN-978-1-259-31722-4 1st Edition

-Materials ials ISBN-978-1-259-31722-4 1 st Edition MHID: 1-259-31722-6, and optional Businessweek subscription (online preferred, paper acceptable) Suggested Texts, Readings, & Wall Street Journal and The Financial Times (optional) Materials
+MHID: 1-259-31722-6, and optional Businessweek subscription (online preferred, paper acceptable)

+Suggested Texts,

+Readings, & Materials

+Wall Street Journal and The Financial Times (optional)